Trump employs violence as political fuel for reelection fight

 The strategy echoes the approach that fueled his climb in politics as he shocked the political world with graphic warnings about “rapists” crossing the border illegally from Mexico, welcomed the families of crime victims to speak at his events and said he favored instructing the military to target the families of Islamic extremists, a probable war crime.
 He also repeatedly encouraged assaults on protesters at his own events.

 In each case, the unprecedented focus on violence by a major American politician allowed Trump to attract attention, turning his rallies into unpredictable and raucous affairs that were widely viewed.
-It also set the stage for Trump, if elected, to establish his political persona as a strongman itching to dominate threats foreign and domestic.
+It also set the stage for Trump to establish his political persona as a strongman itching to dominate threats foreign and domestic.

-Nearly four years after winning that race, Trump is making the same argument, albeit about different dangers, using the specter of violence amid Black Lives Matter protests to claim his superior toughness and promising forceful resolution if he is given the chance.
+Nearly four years after winning that race, Trump is making the same argument, albeit about different dangers, using the specter of violence amid Black Lives Matter protests to claim his superior toughness and promising forceful resolution if given the chance.

-“These people only know one thing, and that is strength,” Trump said Wednesday in Wilmington, N.C., of the violent street protests in Wisconsin and Oregon.
+“These people only know one thing, and that is strength,” he said Wednesday in Wilmington, N.C., of violent street protests in Oregon and Wisconsin.
 “That’s all they know — strength.
 And we have strength.”

 He posted footage on Twitter on Monday of Black protesters in Pittsburgh screaming at White outdoor diners, drinking from their glasses and knocking over their dishes during a protest over the weekend.